brandoninvergo/pacnanny/README.md

 * Check for new Arch Linux news items since the last update and display them one at a time in the browser of your choosing.
-There is no confirmation.
+There is no confirmation or option to skip this.
 Your eyeballs are required to look at the news.
-* Reprint all warnings again after the update is completed.
+* Reprint all warnings again all together after the update is completed.
 * List new `.pacnew` and `.pacsave` files.

 ## Justification